Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 ## Design details
 Once you've established the overall layout of your figure, you can start to think about the details that will make your figure visually appealing and easy to understand.

+### Color
+> “Colors - as we perceive them - aren’t absolute.
+They vary from person to person, are subject to perceptual issues, aesthetic issues, and semantics….
+But color vision [also] allows humans to more easily distinguish things from one another, remember those objects, and communicate with others about them.
+It follows that color can be used in information design to selectively isolate and highlight information.”
+(Christiansen, p.
+98)

+Color is a powerful tool for conveying information.
+However, it can also be a source of confusion if not used correctly.
+Understanding the basics of color theory can help you use color effectively in your figures.

+**Color terminology:**
+- **Hue:** the color itself (red, blue, green)
+- **Chroma / Saturation:** the intensity of the color (from gray to fully saturated)
+- **Value / Lightness:** the lightness or darkness of a color

+**What to consider when choosing colors:**
+- **Contrast:** Use colors that are easily distinguishable from one another.
+This can be achieved by using colors that are far apart on the color wheel, or by using colors with different values.
+- **Perceived lightness:** Some colors, such as blues and purples, have more visual weight than others, such as yellows.
+Lightness is not uniform among hues, so be aware of this when choosing colors.
+- **Color vision deficiency:** Color vision deficiency (color blindness) affects a significant portion of the population.
+Be aware of this when choosing colors, and consider using color palettes that are accessible to colorblind viewers.
+- **Double encoding:** Use color to encode information, but also use another visual variable (like shape or size) to encode the same information.
+This way, if someone can’t see the color, they can still understand the information.

+**How to use color effectively:**
+Try to stay away (initially) from using color to strictly describe appearance (i.e. the banana is yellow).
+Instead:
+- Use color to organize content while planning your graphic; color code thematically-related content or key takeaways (can also do this to blocks of text if you’re a verbal thinker, to connect visual planning to writing, or to tag reference material).
+This coloring doesn’t necessarily need to carry over to final design.
+- Use color to track elements or chunk information, such as by tracking something (object/concept/relationship) across a scene or multiple panels
+- Show the relationship of part to whole
+- Highlight an important element, an outlier, an unexpected result

 ### Typography and hierarchy
 Typography is "the art and technique of arranging type to make written language legible, readable and appealing when displayed".
 It is a critical component of design, as it can be used to convey information and emotion.
 When choosing typography for a figure, you should consider the following variables:
 - size